(Disclosure: Some of the links below may be affiliate links)

 Retiring early is also a challenge.
 Even though the principles are elementary, the achievement of these principles is far from trivial.
 Before I knew about financial independence, I did not even think it was possible to achieve that.

 It is good to have some challenges in your life.
 It can teach you a lot.
 You have to learn new things like investing.
 I have read many books about personal finance and investing.
-I have learned a lot in less than one year on the path to financial independence.
+I have learned much in less than one year on the path to financial independence.
 But this is invaluable knowledge!

 6. An awesome journey